Advisory and Admissions Center (Registration)

 Term & Vacation

-SBCS is in a constant mode of operation as programmes are being facilitated throughout the year, with the exception of two weeks in December when the campuses are closed.
+SBCS is in a constant mode of operation as programmes are being facilitated throughout the year, with the exception of two weeks in December when the campuses are closed, however study facilities are offered.
+Students are asked to confirm with their respective Course Administration Units, and via the E-Screens and the SBCS app.